Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 > While AlphaNet is meant to replicate the AXIASolar mainnet as closely as possible, there are a few
 > notable differences:
 >
-> - Existential deposit is equal to 0.01 WND (Westies; AlphaNet's native coin) instead of 1 DOT.
+> - Existential deposit is equal to 0.01 WND (Westies; AlphaNet's native coin) instead of 1 SOLAR.
-> - The multisignature transaction deposit is equal to ~1 WND instead of ~20.2 DOT.
+> - The multisignature transaction deposit is equal to ~1 WND instead of ~20.2 SOLAR.
 >
-> The photos below reflects values in WND, but instructions are the same for DOT.
+> The photos below reflects values in WND, but instructions are the same for SOLAR.

 **To create a multisig address and send a transaction using it, you will need the following:**

 - List of the multisig member's addresses.
 We will use Alice, Bob, and Charlie.
-- DOT to deposit into the multisig address.
+- SOLAR to deposit into the multisig address.
-- ~20.2 DOT refundable deposit to send a multisig tarnsaction.
+- ~20.2 SOLAR refundable deposit to send a multisig tarnsaction.
 This needs to be in the address that initiates a multisignature transaction (in this example, Alice).

 You should already have your own account with some coins in it.